01mf02/jq-lang-spec/spec.typ

 == Simple functions

-We are now going to define several functions that take values and return a value.
+We are now going to define several functions that take a value and return a value.

-The domain of a value is defined as follows:
+The _domain_ of a value is defined as follows:

 $ "dom"(v) := cases(
   stream(0  , ...,   n) & "if" v = [v_0, ..., v_n],